Join the Chamber

-Businesses, Non-Profits and Other Entities:
+Businesses, Non-Profits, Personal, and Other Entities:

 *”FTE” means “full time equivalent.”
 FTE’s is calculated by dividing (i) total hours worked annually by all staff by 2080 hours.
 Or to get a ballpark estimate, count each full-time staff member and every two part-time staff members as 1 FTE.